|

 photography has been published in hundreds of books (and as sole or

-primary photographer in 10 books), calendars (25+ publishers, including many
+primary photographer in 10 books including his latest, "Reef

 Society, Encyclopedia Britannica, HP, Microsoft, The National Geographic